drifter-handbook/drifter-handbook.github.io/_pages/Austin_Secret_3.md

 Some strike out of nowhere and hope the element of surpise is enough.

-But a rare few have no need for strenght or stealth.
+But a rare few have no need for strength or stealth.

 Fear is a slow killer, but more deadly than any tooth, nail or knife.

-A true hunter allows the prey to do their work for them, fr no death is more certain than that which one makes for themself.
+A true hunter allows the prey to do their work for them, for no death is more certain than that which one makes for themself.

 The Presistence Hunter draws near.